 - Allow to cool.

-- Enjoy with ice & orange or lime slices.
+- Enjoy with ice and either some slices of orange or lime.

-- You can add some fresh lime juice to add a bit more flavor to the Agua de Jamaica.
+- Adding some fresh lime juice will add a bit more flavor to this delicious Agua de Jamaica drink.

 - You can substitute the sugar with a different sweetener.
 For example, you might prefer putting honey in rather than sugar.

-- You add other aromatics into the steeping process for example star anise, cardamom pods, orange peel or even lemongrass.
-Keep in mind these ingredients can change the outcome of the hibiscus tea recipe.
+- You can add other aromatics into the steeping process, for example, star anise, cardamom pods, orange peel, or even lemongrass.
+Keep in mind these ingredients can change the outcome of the hibiscus tea by quite a bit.

 - If you don’t like ginger, just leave it out.
 You can also leave the sugar out if you don’t mind it not being sweet.

-If you’re interested in a warm tea recipe then should check out the chai tea latte recipe.
+If you’re interested in a warm tea recipe, then you should check out the chai tea latte recipe.
 It is full of spices and will give you that warm fuzzy feeling when you drink a nice tasting hot beverage.

-If you have any thoughts, variations you would like to share on this fresh hibiscus tea recipe then be sure to drop us a comment below.
+If you have any thoughts or variations you would like to share on this fresh hibiscus tea recipe, then be sure to drop us a comment below.